 While it won’t take away the reflux flares from teething, making your own “popsicles” at home is something “purer” that you can do to help alleviate Baby’s teething pain.
 You can freeze breast milk, formula, or water–or if baby has a safe puree or juice, you can dilute that with water for a treat.
+Chamomile is one of the main ingredients for most homeopathic remedies.
+Consider brewing your own Chamomile Tea at home and rubbing it on baby’s gums cold, or freezing and turning into a chewable treat!
 Click here to be taken to our product page for our favorite popsicle molds!
 Another option is if you have silicone or mesh teethers, you can crush ice or other frozen materials listed previously and put them inside.

 - When something that you are allergic to enters your body, your immune system recognizes the allergen as a threat and produces antibodies to fight the threat as a response.
 These antibodies create and release histamines.
 (Source)

 - Less common is a condition called Eosinophilic Esophagitis (read more about EoE).
 Triggers, including environmental/airborne, can cause a type of white blood cell, called eosinophils, to gather in the GI tract.
 This inappropriate collection of cells causes heartburn/reflux.
 (Source)